amida-tech/jsonapter/README.md

 <a name="arrayContent" />
 #### `arrayContent` rule

-This rule is similar to `content` but is used to desribe an array instead of an object based on `input`.
+This rule is similar to `content` but is used to describe an `array` instead of an `object` based on `input`.
 The array elements of the `arrayContent` becomes the array elements in the destination object.
 Otherwise the array elements of the `arrayContent` work identically to properties of the `content`
+This is an array and cannot be empty.

 ```js
 var nameTemplate = {
     arrayContent: [{